microsoft/Kusto-Query-Language/doc/casefunction.md

 ---
 title: case() - Azure Data Explorer
-description: This article describes case() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/10/2022
+description: Learn how to use the case() function to evaluate a list of predicates and return the first expression for which the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # case()